 Family member arrested in 15-year-old's overdose death; teen was given fentanyl disguised as prescription pills

-ST. TAMMANY PARISH - The family member who gave a 15-year-old fentanyl pills disguised as prescription painkillers is facing charges in the boy's overdose death.
+ST. TAMMANY PARISH - The family member who gave a 15-year-old fentanyl pills disguised as prescription painkillers is facing charges in the teen's overdose death.
 The dealer who sold the counterfeit pills was also arrested.

 The St. Tammany Parish Sheriff's Office said the juvenile was found at a home in Bush on Tuesday, July 12, suffering from what family members believed was an opiate overdose.
 Emergency responders were unable to revive the teen.